Above: A selection of Queensland, Cuban, and Javanese sugar cane railway (tramway) models.

 Even totally scratchbuilt models often use trucks, couplers, and other components.
 This model (right) was inspired by a Fijian navvy wagon.
 Mounted on a commercial On30 underframe (cast metal), it uses HO bogies (trucks) and couplers and is described in Handbook #22.

-Most recently (2010-2012) I've been creating models using photorealistic techniques on the computer.
+Most recently (since 2010) I've been creating models using photorealistic techniques on the computer.
 Essentially this means creating drawings of the item being modelled, then filling the drawings in with scaled images of the required textures (timber sheathing, metal surfaces, windows, etc.).
 The results are printed on card, cut out and glued together.
 The models can be quite complex and very realistic. . . the development process is similar to creating 3D models for virtual worlds such as TrainSIM or Trainz.

 A number of card model kits, both conventional and photorealistic, are available for free download.